 In the fall of 2015, the Office of Sustainability was established to help promote and document sustainable initiatives on campus.
 From the fee, TTU has been able to implement a Bike Share Program, create a Green Fitness Room, purchase Electric Vehicles, put in Hydration Stations & Occupancy Sensors and other projects that can be viewed here.

 We have invested in the AASHE STARS Program, Green Power Switch, Project Regrind & Associated Research, along with other initiatives such as Student Outreach through things such as Earth Week Activities and the “Tree”mendous planting on campus.
 We are working towards LEED Certification for the new Science Building, and are always open to new project ideas from students on campus.
-You can submit your ideas through our proposal form.
+You can submit your ideas through our

 "Tennessee Tech University's Office of Sustainability strives to create a more environmentally friendly campus that provides mentoring and support through the integration of research and engagement for a sustainable campus."